pymupdf/PyMuPDF/docs/page.rst

       :arg int flags: *(new in version 1.16.2)* indicator bits to control whether to include images or how text should be handled with respect to white spaces and ligatures.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.

       :rtype: *str, list, dict*
-      :returns: The page's content as a string, list or as a dictionary.
+      :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.

       .. note::

         1. You can use this method as a **document conversion tool** from any supported document type (not only PDF!) to one of TEXT, HTML, XHTML or XML documents.
-        2. The inclusion of text via the *clip* parameter is decided on a by-character level: a character becomes part of the output, if its bbox has a non-empty intersection with *clip*.
-Note that this is compatible with the algorithm used in redaction annotations.
+        2. The inclusion of text via the *clip* parameter is decided on a by-character level: **(changed in v1.18.2)** a character becomes part of the output, if its bbox is contained in *clip*.
+This **deviates** from the algorithm used in redaction annotations: a character will be removed if its bbox intersects with some redaction annotation.

    .. method:: getTextbox(rect)